OFFICIAL RULES (updated 2015)

 Colleges may enter either a team of five or more students or individual students if fewer than five students wish to compete.
 A student is eligible to compete if s/he have not earned a two-year degree (or higher) or if s/he has not achieved junior standing (or higher) at a four-year institution.
 Part-time students are eligible.
 A committee, including the SML Coordinator, shall be appointed to approve eligibility.

 ELIGIBILITY FOR THE GRAND PRIZE

-In addition to meeting general eligibility requirements, a student must have successfully completed a minimum of 12 semester hours (or equivalent quarter hours) of community college (two-year college) coursework by the end of the academic term in which the second exam is given.
+In addition to meeting the general eligibility requirements the student must have successfully completed a minimum of 12 semester hours (or equivalent quarter hours) of college course work by the end of the second exam, including courses in progress at the time of the second exam which are completed successfully.
 Students enrolled in a four-year institution or in high school at the time of the competition are NOT eligible for the grand prize, nor are previous recipients of the grand prize.
 Official transcripts and a letter signed by the student and local moderator certifying eligibility will be required in order to award the prize.
-The scholarship must be used within two years of its award at the conference; if it is not, two scholarships will be awarded in the next year’s competition.

 To register, moderators should visit the AMATYC website at www.amatyc.org.
-All registrations black porn will be handled electronically.
+All registrations will be handled electronically.
 Once all fields are completed and transmitted successfully, your registration will be confirmed by an acknowledgement email from the AMATYC Office.
 If you register and do not receive an acknowledgement confirmation, you will need to contact the AMATYC Office to be sure your form was transmitted correctly.
-Registration begins August 1, 2003.
-Registrations accepted after September 30, 2003, will incur a $15 late fee.
+Registration begins August 1st.
+Registrations accepted after September 30 will incur a $15 late fee.

 DUES AND FEES